HECVAT Category

 Do you comply with the requirements of the Health Information Technology for Economic and Clinical Health Act (HITECH)?

-This question is asking whether your organization complies with the Health Information Technology for Economic and Clinical Health (HITECH) Act, which was enacted as part of the American Recovery and Reinvestment Act of 2009.
+HITECH compliance is the focus here, specifically whether you meet the requirements of the Health Information Technology for Economic and Clinical Health Act, which strengthened HIPAA enforcement.
 The HITECH Act expanded and strengthened the privacy and security provisions of HIPAA (Health Insurance Portability and Accountability Act).

 HIPA-08